In-patient luxury rehab center in Thailand

 What are the impacts of work addiction on the family?

-Work addiction has negative impacts on an individual’s family life, including alienation, feelings of abandonment, lack of time for family members, and family conflicts.
+Work addiction negatively impacts an individual’s family life, including alienation, feelings of abandonment, lack of time for family members, and family conflicts.
 As work takes over a person’s life, they can easily isolate themselves from other family members to allot more time for work.

 What are the impacts of work addiction on mental health?

-Work addiction can negatively impact mental health as it can both cause and exacerbate certain psychological disorders, including anxiety, depression, and bipolar disorder.
+Work addiction can negatively impact mental health.
+Work addiction and mental health are closely related, as work addiction can both cause and exacerbate certain psychological disorders, including anxiety, depression, and bipolar disorder.
 Work addiction and mental health influence each other.
-For instance, burnout caused by physical and mental exhaustion from overworking can lead to dissatisfaction at work.
+For instance, burnout caused by physical and psychological exhaustion from overworking can lead to dissatisfaction at work.

-For work addicts who are often perfectionists and are fueled by job success, this can lead to strong feelings of anxiety and depression.
+According to a 2018 paper published in the International Journal of Environmental Research and Public Health, Professor Cecilie Andreassen and her team of professors from the University of Bergen in Norway noted that job demands and pressure could lead to overworking, which in turn contribute to the development of anxiety/insomnia, social dysfunction, and emotional exhaustion.
+For work addicts who are often perfectionists and are fueled by job success, this can lead to intense feelings of anxiety and depression.
 Similarly, people who live with mental health conditions may use work as a means of escaping or coping with negative emotions.

 What are the statistics about work addiction?

 Statistics about work addiction indicate its prevalence among employed individuals, death rates, and relevant associations with age.
-Researchers estimate that work addiction affects 10% of American workers while other estimates indicate that as much as 15-25% of the population have problems with overworking.
+Researchers estimate that work addiction affects 10% of American workers, while other estimates indicate that as much as 15-25% of the population has problems with overworking.

-A 2014 study by Cecilie Schou Andreassen and colleagues revealed that among Norwegian employees, workaholism was positively associated with individuals aged 18-31 years and 32-45 years.
+A 2014 study published in PLoS One by Professor Cecilie Schou Andreassen and colleagues from the UK, Norway, and Poland revealed that among Norwegian employees, workaholism was positively associated with individuals aged 18-31 years and 32-45 years.

-Work addiction has damaging impacts on the physical, emotional, and social aspects of a person’s life.
-From an increased risk of physical illnesses to co-occurring mental health disorders and damaged personal relationships, work addiction can cause lasting problems that can make daily living more difficult.
+Work addiction damages a person’s physical, emotional, and social aspects.
+From an increased risk of physical illnesses to co-occurring mental health disorders and damaged personal relationships, work addiction can cause lasting problems that make daily living more difficult.